If you dream of working from home, this detailed round-up of 131 companies that hire home workers is a great place to start looking for opportunities.

 Travel Companies that Hire Home Workers

 NOTE: It’s important to note that at the time of writing, the travel industry is going through extraordinary times.
+So, these companies are unlikely to have remote jobs hiring immediately.
 However, under normal circumstances, these are companies that hire home workers regularly.

 One of the largest cruise specialist companies in the world, this company offers home working opportunities for salespeople, support agents and customer service agents.